-The Prague Trams
+Using Prague Trams

 Prague’s network of trams is the third largest in the world, following Moscow and Budapest, and is one of the oldest in Europe.
 In fact, the very first trams were pulled by horses and date back to the year 1879.
 Today, the extensive network consists of 25 daytime routes, 9 night routes and one historic route.
-It also stretches over 500 km, and transports over 300 million passengers per year.
+It also stretches over 500 km and transports over 300 million passengers per year.

-Most tram lines run everyday from 4:30 am till midnight in 8 to 10-minute intervals while some lines only run at selected times, such as workdays and/or rush hours.
+Most tram lines run every day from 4:30 am till midnight in 8 to 10-minute intervals while some lines only run at selected times, such as workdays and/or rush hours.
 Night trams (numbers 51 – 58) run from 12:30 am to 4:30 am in 40-minute intervals.

 One of the greatest advantages of riding the tram is that you get to see much more of the city.
 It is also one of the fastest ways to get around Prague.
-Before riding a tram, you will need to purchase a public transport ticket before.
+Before riding a tram, you will need to purchase a public transport ticket.
 Yellow validation machines are located inside each tram on the holding poles near the doors.

-How To Read Tram Timetables
+How To Read Prague Tram Timetables

 All tram stops display a table of tram numbers and their accompanying timetable.
 First, locate the tram number located in the top left-hand corner.
 Next, you will see a list of all the stops on that route.
 The current stop will be emboldened and underlined.
 Beneath the current station is a list of the remaining stops.
-If you’re destination is above the current stop, you’re going the wrong direction.
+If your destination is above the current stop, you’re going in the wrong direction.

 To the right of the stops is a timetable with the departure hour (0:00-23:00) and departure minute.
-The first row is a timetable for weekdays (pracovní den), the second for Saturday (sobota) and the third for Sundays (neděle).
+The first row is a timetable for weekdays (pracovní den), the second for Saturday (Sobota), and the third for Sundays (Neděle).